Use the menu to the right to navigate to a different topic.

 Christendom and Ave Maria University (AMU): Christendom is in rural Virginia, AMU is in south Florida.
 Christendom has about 400 students and plans on staying around this size forever.
-AMU has about 800 right now, but hopes to be at 1200 or so in the very near future.
+AMU has about 950 right now, but hopes to be at 1200 or so in the very near future.
 Christendom has family-friendly student life policies (see above).
-AMU does not have these policies.
+AMU does not have these policies (they have room intervisitation).
 Christendom has been steadily and consistently offering the same high academic, deeply Catholic educational experience for about 35 years.
 AMU, because it is trying to grow at a rapid pace, seems to be in a constant state of change (many changes in the administration, changes to academic offerings, changes to sports programs, etc).
 Christendom has the 2.5 years (84 credits) of core curriculum and 6 majors.
 AMU has a (I think –based on reading the catalog) 48 credit core curriculum with 21 different majors.

 There are a lot of good colleges out there, from what I can tell, and sometimes it is very difficult to tell the differences between them.
 I mean, I want to go to a college that is in line with the Church and does not have any heretical or anti-Catholic groups on campus, but other than that, I am unsure of what I want.
 Is there some easy way to figure out which college I should go to?